 **Once you start combining your honey mixture you must stay on task.
 If you walk away to do something for a few minutes, when you return your honey mixture might be hard to handle.
-If this is the case place it back over warm water to soften again.
+If this is the case, place it back over warm water to soften again.

-Keep combining the dry ingredients in with the honey mixture until you find it too difficult to add anymore.
+Keep combining the dry ingredients with the honey mixture until you find it too difficult to add anymore.
 If you’ve added all your dry ingredients but still find your mixture too soft, add in more Acerola Cherry powder until you get your mixture to the right consistency.

 Put your coating/storing powder in a bowl.
 Scoop up the honey mixture and put it in the bowl of powder and coat it in the powder.
 The powder will make the mixture easier to handle.
 With your hands form the mixture into a ball.
 Cut the ball in half and roll each piece in powder again to coat.
 You will now have two balls.
 Cut them in half again.
 Keep repeating this process. ex) You’ll have 8 balls, then 16, then 32.
 You should be able to make around 80 balls by the end, depending on how big you make them.

-You might ask “why don’t I just make one long roll and then cut into 80+ pieces to speed the process up?”
+You might ask “why don’t I just make one long roll and then cut it into 80+ pieces to speed the process up?”
 The reason is because you want to keep incorporating the powder to gradually make your balls harder so they have less of a tendency to stick together once they are completed.

-**These Vit C & mineral balls can be a little difficult and time consuimung to make the first time you make them, but once you get the hang of it, they are really easy and absolutely worth the effort.
+**These Vit C & mineral balls can be a little difficult and time consuming to make the first time you make them, but once you get the hang of it, they are really easy and absolutely worth the effort.

-Once all the Vitamin C balls have been formed, I like to transfer/store them in a glass lock container and cover with the left over powder.
-The powder will help keep the vitamin c chewables from sticking together and once they’ve all been consumed you can use the left over powder for your next batch.
+Once all the Vitamin C balls have been formed, I like to transfer/store them in a glass lock container and cover with the leftover powder.
+The powder will help keep the vitamin c chewables from sticking together and once they’ve all been consumed you can use the leftover powder for your next batch.